 The formatting might take a moment depending on the size of the new volume.
 You can continue using the server normally until the process is completed.

-Once the volume creation wizard is done formatting the new partition, the device will show with blue indicator and report status as Healthy.
+Once the volume creation wizard is done formatting the new partition, the device will show a blue indicator and report the status as Healthy.

 Done!
 You can then start using the added storage space as usual.

 Detaching a storage disk is a considerably simpler process than attaching one.

 To ensure data integrity on your cloud server after the detachment, check that the host does not have active services using the disk being removed.
 Once you are sure it is safe to detach the device proceed with the steps below for either Linux or Windows hosts.